SergVassiliev/molmodsim-md-theory-lesson-novice/_episodes/01-Force_Fields_and_Interactions.md

 $C12=4\epsilon\sigma^{12},C6=4\epsilon\sigma^{6}$
 {: .math-center :}

 Often, this potential is referred to as LJ-12-6.
-One of its drawbacks is that its 12th power repulsive part makes atoms too hard.
-Some forcefields, such as COMPASS, implement LJ-9-6 potential in order to address this problem.
+As I mentioned above, the 12th power repulsive part makes atoms too hard.
+Some force fields, such as COMPASS, implement LJ-9-6 potential in order to address this problem.
 Atoms become softer by using repulsive terms of the 9th power, but they also become too sticky.
 {: .self_study_text :}

 #### The Lennard-Jones Combining Rules
-It is necessary to construct a matrix of the pairwise interactions in order to describe all *LJ* interactions in a simulation system.
+To describe all *LJ* interactions in a simulation system it is necessary to construct a matrix of the pairwise interactions.
+This means that interactions between all possible pairs of atoms must be computed.
 The *LJ* interactions between different types of atoms are computed by combining the *LJ* parameters.
 Different force fields use different combining rules.
 Using combining rules helps to avoid huge number of parameters for each combination of different atom types.
 {: .self_study_text :}
 - The *LJ* interactions between different types of atoms are computed by combining the *LJ* parameters.
 - Avoid huge number of parameters for each combination of different atom types.